nnseva/django2-postgres-backport/README.md

 in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY), please read it carefully.

-The backport doesn'd add any additional side effects.
+The backport doesn't add any additional side effects.

 ### Safe transfer to the modern Django versions